jharwell/sierra/docs/src/getting-started/setup.rst

 for experimental design and output format:

 - :ref:`getting-started/installation/os` — supported operating systems.
-- :ref:`req/getting-started/requirements` — how arena sizes and experiment
-  definitions must be structured.
 - :ref:`user-guide/running-experiments` — what SIERRA assumes about how your
   code outputs data and how experimental runs are launched.